101 Things to do in Bournemouth – Bournemouth Bus Rally

 Price

 The rally is advertised as free to enter.
 Souvenir programmes cost £5 and you are very strongly encouraged to buy one.
-In theory, you can take a heritage ride without a programme, although when I attempted to board a bus, I was informed that this wasn’t the case and denied boarding.
+In theory, you can take a heritage ride without a programme, although when I attempted to do so, I was informed that this wasn’t the case and denied boarding.

 Buses